Staff Prep 01: Postgres Schema Design Under Constraints

 The staff engineer mindset on schema design

 Junior engineers ask: "Will this store the data?"
 Senior engineers ask: "Will this query be fast?"
-Staff engineers ask: "What will this schema look like in 18 months when requirements change, and can we migrate it without a maintenance window?"
+Staff engineers ask: "What will this look like in 18 months when requirements change, and can we migrate it without a maintenance window?"
 That third question changes everything about how you design.

-The core tension in schema design is between normalisation (avoid duplication, enforce consistency) and denormalisation (accept duplication, gain query speed).
+The core tension in schema design sits between normalisation (avoid duplication, enforce consistency) and denormalisation (accept duplication, gain query speed).
 Neither extreme is correct.
 The right schema is the one that makes your actual queries fast while staying maintainable.

 Normalisation in practice